How To Check For Lice Infestation And Ways To Deal With It

 How To Differentiate Between Lice And Dandruff?

 Most people often confuse lice with dandruff.
 Learning to differentiate between the two is the first step to understanding if you have a lice infestation.
-Both conditions cause a scalp itch (1).
+The only similarity they both share is that both conditions cause itching on the scalp (1).
+Continue reading for a detailed breakdown of the lice vs. dandruff confusion.

 The following pointers can help you differentiate between the two: